photoprism/photoprism-docs/docs/developer-guide/technologies/yaml.md

 ## Multiple Values ##

-List are lines that start at the same indentation level and begin with a dash and a space `- `.
+List are lines that start at the same indentation level and begin with a dash and a space as shown in the example below.
 They are commonly used to define service dependencies, exposed network ports, or folders shared between host and container in `docker-compose.yml` files (volume mounts):

 ```yaml
 services: